Badsworth/pfml_scripts/portal/README.md

 ### `npm test:e2e`

 Runs the project's [test suite](../docs/portal/tests.md), for end-to-end tests in a headless browser.
+This expects the site to already be running at `localhost:3000`, so typically you will run `npm run build && npm start` before running these tests.

+This script doesn't build or run the site since oftentimes you will need to debug a test, and building and running the server as part of the test script would result in a lot of waiting.
+This also provides flexibility in how you run the site (i.e either in development or static HTML mode).

+### `npm test:e2e:ci`

+Builds and runs site, and then runs the `test:e2e` script.
+This is useful if you want to run the end-to-end test suite without running the site in a separate terminal tab.

+### `npm test:e2e:watch`

+Runs the `test:e2e` script in watch mode.

 ### `npm run test:update-snapshots`